CUMLSec/stateformer/README.md

 ### Testing
 As described above, we name testing set as `valid`, such that our training script will automatically evaluate on the testing set after every epoch (similar to validation).
 Both the training and testing metrics are logged and printed during training.

+For example, when running finetuning for MIPS O0, as described above, you will observe the testing precision/recall/F1 close to the corresponding numbers in the Table 2 of the paper.